cybergalactic/MSS/MSS Quick Reference.md

-isherwood72         % Computes the wind forces and coefficients based on Isherwood (1972) torsetSpectrum      % Torsethaugen double-peaked wave spectrum vw2hs               % Converts average wind speed to significant wave height waveMotionRAO       % Computes the wave elevation and the wave-frequency (WF) motion, eta_w, at time t from motion RAOs waveresponse345     % Steady-state heave, roll, and pitch responses for a ship in regular waves wavespec            % Obsolete, use waveSpectrum instead.
+isherwood72         % Computes the wind forces and coefficients based on Isherwood (1972) torsetSpectrum      % Torsethaugen double-peaked wave spectrum vw2hs               % Converts average wind speed to significant wave height waveForceRAO        % Computes the wave elevation and the generalized 1st-order wave forces, tau_wave1, at time t from force RAOs waveMotionRAO       % Computes the wave elevation and the wave-frequency (WF) motion, eta_w, at time t from motion RAOs waveresponse345     % Steady-state heave, roll, and pitch responses for a ship in regular waves wavespec            % Obsolete, use waveSpectrum instead.